WingItOttawa/WebCrawler/README.md

 | wing | probability |
 | ---- | ----------- |

-The [`wing-probability`](#wing-probability-collection) collection is used to store the probability of any given article having a given political leaning. **This collection should never be added to, only updated.**
+The [`wing-probability`](#wing-probability-collection) collection is used to store the probability of any given article having a given political leaning. **This collection should almost exclusively be updated - the only time it should be added to is when political leanings are modified.**

 # Crawling Algorithm